SEIR-11-08/github/README.md

 - Revert files back to a previous state
 - Review changes made over time
 - Collaborate on a set of files with others
-- Create separate "branches" of the codebase to develop new features on without impacting the "master", or production, branch.
+- Create separate "branches" of the codebase to develop new features on without impacting the "main", or production, branch.

 In SEI, we'll be using the world's most popular version control system - [git](https://git-scm.com/).